-Do not place objects or apply force to the auxiliary jack with the plug connected.
+- Do not place objects or apply force to the auxiliary jack with the plug connected. - Noise may occur during playback if the accessory socket equipped on the vehicle is used.
+(If noise occurs, do not use the accessory socket.)

 - Insert the plug to the auxiliary jack securely. - Insert or remove the plug with the plug perpendicular to the auxiliary jack hole. - Insert or remove the plug by holding its base.